VIDITeaching/ECS273-Winter2023/Assignment/README.md

 git push
 ```
 After you push your code to your repository, follow the instruction [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to create a pull request for this repository. <br />
 Finally, submit the hyperlink of the pull request to UCD Canvas.
-The hyperlink should look like - "https://github.com/VIDITeaching/ECS273-Winter2023/pull/{your-pull-request-id}".
+The hyperlink should look like this - "https://github.com/VIDITeaching/ECS273-Winter2023/pull/{your-pull-request-id}".